 Background:

 Emily Smith was employed by Horizon Robotics Inc. as a senior software engineer for a period of five years.
 During her tenure, she consistently received positive performance evaluations and contributed significantly to the development of cutting-edge technologies at the company.
-However, Ms. Smith was unexpectedly terminated from her position on [Date], citing "performance issues" as the primary reason for her dismissal.
+However, Ms. Smith was unexpectedly terminated from her position on 11/11/2023 citing "performance issues" as the primary reason for her dismissal.

 Ms. Smith contends that the alleged performance issues were never communicated to her during her employment and were raised only as a pretext for termination.
 She asserts that she was not given the opportunity to address any concerns or improve her performance, which she believes is a violation of the company's internal policies and applicable labor laws.